 What will my child do throughout the day?
 The children are offered many opportunities throughout the day both indoors and outdoors to participate in a variety of play activities that promote early math, language and science skills; social interactions; developing fine and gross motor skills; self-help skills; and problem solving.

 How do play materials support learning, creativity and social interaction?
 Materials are chosen to provide a safe, inviting and challenging environment for the children.
 They are age appropriate and in many cases designed specifically for child care.
-All ACW centres follow the How Does Learning Happen, Think, Feel and Act and the ELECT document from the Ministry of Education for their programming to support children’s learning through play.
-These documents can be found on the Ministry of Education website: www.edu.gov.on.ca/childcare
+All ACW centres follow the How Does Learning Happen document from the Ministry of Education for their programming to support children’s learning through play.
+This document can be found on the Ministry of Education website: www.edu.gov.on.ca/childcare

 What qualifications or training do the Educators have?
 The majority of ACW Educators are Registered Early Childhood Educators.
 In addition we have Educators with other child development related training.
 For more information visit the College of ECE website at www.college-ece.ca.
 All ACW Educators are required to have a clear vulnerable sector police check.
 ACW provides hands on training as well as funding professional development for our staff throughout the year.

 Does someone on site have First Aid/CPR certification?
-All ACW Educators have their current First Aid/CPR certificates.
-This ensures that there is always a Educator on site with First Aid/CPR training.
+All ACW Educators have current First Aid/CPR certificates.
+This ensures that there is always an Educator on site with First Aid/CPR training.